The Joyous Pancreas

 Joyful Body Lotion

 2 oz.
-Shea butter
+Shea butter: nourishing, comforting, feels great

 2 oz.
-Aloe vera gel
+Aloe vera gel: nourishment, soothing

-10 drops grapefruit (Citrus paradise)
+10 drops grapefruit (Citrus paradisii)

 8 drops cinnamon (Cinnamomum zylancium)